-So what to do with the leftovers once you carved your pumkin?
-How about some lovely Spiced Pumpkin soup.
+What should you do with the leftovers once you carved your pumpkin?
+How about some lovely Spiced Pumpkin soup?

 Spiced Pumpkin soup…

 - Approx. 900g of peeled, de-seeded pumpkin flesh